johndpope/Beta-App/Documentation/Probo Requirements.md

 - If you miss our meetings without texting me a valid excuse **24 HOURS IN ADVANCE** you will owe me `2` extra study hours that week

+- If you are on *social probation* and I find out that you went to a function, you will owe an additional `3` study hours for the rest of the semester, as well as possible chores.

-- If you don't meet with the `Wellness Committee` at least twice during the semester, you will be fined $10 for each meeting that you didn't have.
+- If you don't meet with the `Wellness Committee` at least once during the semester, you will be fined $10.

+- If you don't go to the `Academic Success Center` or the `CCO` at least once during the semester, you will be fined $10.

 - If you do not meet with someone on the scholarship committee to do grade checks after the first and second rounds of exams, you will be *effectively* moved down a probo level and you will **NOT** be allowed to go to formal until you check your grades, so just check your grades!
 	- 1st round grade check cutoff date - `Friday, February 23rd`